 The consulting room website https://www.consultingroom.com/ contains information about treatments and clinics for cosmetic treatments.

-Medical and drug history
+Medical and drug history are relevant to cosmetic consultations

 There is a higher incidence of Body Dysmorphic Disorder in those seeking cosmetic treatments.
 If someone suffers from this mental health condition, they have a disproportionately high level of worry about one or more features of their body.
 This feature may not be noticeable to others and the person may spend a lot of time checking the mirror and concealing this feature.
 Having cosmetic treatment is likely to do more harm than good in this situation.
 It may also be associated with other mental health conditions such as depression, anxiety or obsessive-compulsive disorder.

 Social media puts a lot of pressure for all of us to look ‘selfie-ready’ at all times.
 Having a high level of our images on public view risks self-scrutiny and excessive focus on our imperfections.
 Social media is easily accessible and serves as constant entertainment or distraction.
 Celebrity endorsements and ‘influencers’ make it a powerful influencer on our decision making.
-There is constantly new material thanks to hashtags we are encouraged to follow and this repeated exposure to corrections of imperfections can normalise cosmetic procedures making it trivial and acceptable.
+There is constantly new material thanks to hashtags we are encouraged to follow.
+The repeated exposure to corrections of imperfections can normalise cosmetic procedures making it trivial and acceptable.
 This is not helpful in anyone who is feeling vulnerable or dissatisfied with their personal appearance.

 Images captured on cameras are often distorted and filters don’t help.
 There is a fear of ‘Snapchat Dysmorphia’ where it is thought that people are seeking cosmetic procedures to replicate their filtered faces without the filter.